 Make A Fortune Negotiating A Severance

-What if I said you could make $8,000 on your way out the door?
-If you plan to leave your job anyway, getting $5,000 is like receiving an unexpected two round-trip tickets to Europe with a week of accommodation at a 5 star luxury hotel as a farewell present!
+What if I said you could make and extra $3,800 on your way out the door?
+If you plan to leave your job anyway, getting $3,800 is like receiving round-trip airfare and a week-long stay at a 5 star luxury hotel as a farewell present!

 What if your company gave you $50,000 as part of your severance package?
 You could pay off all your credit card debt, and have a nice amount of savings to help care for your new baby!

-And if you happen to received $100,000+ in severance as many of my friends in finance, technology, and consulting have received you might never need to work for anybody again!
+And if you happen to receive $100,000+ in severance like many of my friends in finance, technology, and consulting you might never need to work for anybody again!

-There’s a lot of money out there, and the above amounts are from case studies included in the book.
+There’s a lot of money out there!
+The above amounts are from actual case studies in the book How To Engineer Your Layoff.
 Each person wanted to do something else.
+And they all succeeded!

 I have included a fascinating case study about using Family Medical Leave Act to negotiate a severance.
 I’ve also highlighted how I was able to help negotiate a severance for a high-performing employee.